 BloNo Pizza Co. to Host Basketball Coaches Shows Tonight

-Friday will offer free admission for all fans when ISU hosts its “Pack the Arena” game.
-As part of “Pack the Arena,” Illinois State is also making it a “Black Out” on Friday with fans being encouraged to wear black ISU gear to the game.
+Illinois State Women’s basketball (13-5, 7-1 MVC) swept Indiana foes Indiana State and Evansville over the weekend and remained tied for first place in the MVC standings, heading into a weekend where the Squad travels to Valparaiso (Friday) and UIC (Sunday).

 The Ryan Beast Show follows at 7 pm, Hosted by John Fitzgerald and Mike Matthews.
-Pedon will be joined this week by junior guard Luke Kasubke.
-Over the last week Kasubke scored 17 points, making 5-of-9 shots from the field, 3-of-7 from long range and 4-of-5 at the Charity stripe.
-He also dished out three assists, grabbed two steals and a blocked shot as the Redbirds went 1-1 on the week with a win at home over Missouri State and a loss at Southern Illinois.
+Pedon will be joined this week by redshirt junior forward Harouna Sissoko.
+This season Sissoko has played in 13 games with seven starts.
+He has pulled down 29 rebounds and scored 42 points with eight blocked shots and a field goal percentage of .552 (16-of-29) and a free throw percentage of .909 (10-of-11).

-The men’s basketball team (8-11) continues the 2023 MVC season with a road game at UNI Wednesday before hosting the Valparaiso Crusaders on Saturday afternoon inside CEFCU Arena.
-When the Redbirds return home Saturday, it will be a “Black Out” game as fans are encouraged to wear black ISU gear.
+The men’s basketball team (8-13, 3-7 MVC) continues the 2023 MVC season with a road game at Rival Bradley on Wednesday before hosting the Southern Illinois Salukis on Sunday afternoon inside CEFCU Arena.

 Fans are invited to watch Monday’s show live at BloNo Pizza Co., located at 1304 Cross Creek Drive in Normal, Illinois.
 However, for those unable to attend the show in person, it will be broadcast live on WJBC 1230 AM, the Varsity Network, and on GoRedbirds.com.